IronGateTechnologies/Personal-Homelab/README.md

+Welcome to my homelab documentation repo.

+This repository is a living record of my homelab journey — from hardware builds and upgrades to networking diagrams, service deployments, and personal notes.

+The homelab serves both as a sandbox for learning cybersecurity and networking, and a playground for tinkering with hardware, virtualization, and storage.

+Goals of This Repo

+Document each node in the homelab with hardware specs, photos, and configurations

+Keep history logs of upgrades, swaps, and experiments

+Share wins, failures, and lessons learned (update journal)

+Provide reproducible setups for anyone following along

+Track the growth of the lab over months and years

+Current Nodes

 Alpha – Ryzen 9 powerhouse for testing; dual-boot Linux Mint and a debloated version of Windows 11 (courtesy of the Talon Debloat Script)

 Bravo – Renewed business-class HP Envy laptop running Linux Mint